izzettunc/Q-Learning-Maze-Solver/README.md

 ![Product Name Screen Shot][product-screenshot]

-This project made as a class assignment.It's purpose basically make the computer learn how to solve the maze with Q-Learning algorithm.
+This project made as a class assignment.
+It's purpose basically make the computer learn how to solve the maze with Q-Learning algorithm.
+It coded on unity with c#.

 **Features:**